pendragons-code/StopWords/readme.md

 ### Stop words searcher:

-1) define your stop words in an array.
+1) define your accepted words in the `acceptedWords` array.
-2) put your responses in an array form.
+2) put your responses in an array form, in the array called `responses`.
 3) run `node sort.js > sort.txt`
 4) copy and paste the results into the stop words section